Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/INDX_Toolboard.md

 Some global variable values that are set during calibration routines or tool changes need to persist between machine reboots.
 The `0:/sys/INDX_WRITE_STATE.g` macro writes these variables to `0:/sys/indx-state.g` which is run at the end of `0:/sys/INDX_variables.g` to restore saved variables.

-currently the active tool is written every tool change.
+Currently the active tool is written every tool change.
 This will be made optional in the future to reduce SD card wear.

-###
+## Tool management macros
+`0:/sys/INDX_OPEN.g` - Open the tool
+`0:/sys/INDX_CLOSE.g` - Normal close of the tool

+## Loadcell Macros

+In order to calibrate and then probe with the load cell the following macros are used:
+`0:/sys/INDX_LC_CALIBRATE.g` - A guided calibration routine that prompts the user to take steps to achieve loadcell calibration and saves the calibration
+`0:/sys/INDX_TARE.g` - Stores the raw loadcell value when no tool is mounted `0:/sys/INDX_CLOSE_CAL.g` - Locks + seats the full ~1600 g force onto the cell `0:/sys/INDX_LC_CAL.g` - Computes grams/count against the known force